 - Detecting any inefficiencies of the control measures;

-- Corrective actions need to be taken as quickly as possible to avoid and minimize loss of the product;
+- Corrective actions need to be taken as quickly as possible to avoid and minimize the loss of the product;

 - Observing or measuring samples using a statistically-based sampling plan;